skiphoop/BOLT-benchmark/enigmap/readme.md

 ### PointSearchPartial

-Tests query performance by:
+Evaluates query performance under varying dataset sizes by:
-1. Creating an ORAM-based tree of a specific size
+1. Creating an ORAM-based tree of a specific size (not timed)
-2. Inserting a small number of random key-value pairs
+2. Inserting a small number of random key-value pairs (not timed)
-3. Measuring the time to perform multiple random queries
+3. Measuring the time to perform multiple random queries (**timed**)
-4. Testing across multiple ORAM sizes ranging from 2 to 262,144
+4. Our test will repeat and across multiple ORAM sizes ranging from 2 to 262,144

 ### InsertionsPartial

-Tests insertion performance by:
+Evaluates initialization performance by:

-1. Creating an ORAM-based tree of a specific size
+1. Creating an empty ORAM-based tree of a given target size (**timed**).
-2. Measuring the time to insert random key-value pairs
+2. Inserting a full set of random key-value pairs until the tree reaches its target size (**timed**).
-3. Testing across multiple ORAM sizes ranging from 2 to 262,144
+3. Repeating the test across ORAM sizes ranging from 2 to 262,144 entries and measure the time spent on init.

 ## Important Modifications

 We made minor edits to the original EnigMap code to control the data size as we encountered program failures when sizes exceeded approximately 270,000.
 Our modifications ensure all test cases use input sizes within this limit.
+In addition, we cannot change value size so the value size is fixed in all experiment as default.

 ## How to Run